salif/linkita/README.md

 # Replace "your_username" with your username.
 [extra.profiles.your_username.open_graph]

-# The URL of social image.
+# The URL of the social image.
 image = ""

 # A description of what is in the social image.